ethereum/remix-ide/docs/run.md

 Account:
 --------
 -   Account: the list of accounts associated with the current environment (and their associated balances).
-On the JsVM, you have a choice of 5 accounts.
+On the Remix VM, you have a choice of 5 accounts.
 If using Injected Web3 with MetaMask, you need to change the account in MetaMask.

 Gas Limit:
 ---------